uber/baseweb/src/modal/README.md

 * Focus should ideally be transitioned back to last focused element upon closing
 * If a ModalTitle child is found, apply an id to the ModalTitle and set aria-labeledby on the dialog
 * Customer can use overrides to apply extra aria props to specific elements if needed
-* Support mutliple modals via an overlay manager
+* Support multiple modals via an overlay manager

 ### Possible Future Props